pascal-fb-martin/houseclock/README.md

 # Overview

 This is a project to create a stratum 1 SNTP server based on a local GPS time source for home use.
-This project depends on [echttp](https://github.com/pascal-fb-martin/echttp).
+This project depends on [echttp](https://github.com/pascal-fb-martin/echttp) and [houseportal](https://github.com/pascal-fb-martin/houseportal).

 The main goal is to setup a local time server not dependent on an Internet link, that is easy to install, simple to configure and that can be monitored from a web browser.
 It automatically runs as a client when no GPS device is available.